plinkysynth/plinky-site/src/routes/docs/posts/bib-manual.md

 If you're looking for the build guide, go <a href="docs/build-guide_bib">here</a>.

-The latest firmware is available to download <a href="docs/build-guide_bib#the-software-adventure">here</a> along with instructions on how to flash it onto your Bib.
+The latest firmware is available to download at the bottom of this page.

 ## Video demo and Jam by izaak from toadstool.tech